Corporate

 In addition, the Corporation has a Related Party and Conduct Review Committee, the role of which is described in the Board Committee Charters section.

-As the Code of Conduct covers a broad range of topics, Power uses the mandatory annual training session on its Code of Conduct to raise awareness and educate all officers and employees on key ESG themes, with the training session also covering the application of the Corporation’s Respectful Workplace Policy, Global Anti-Bribery Policy, Cybersecurity Policy, Lobbying Policy, Corporate Sustainability Statement, Environmental Policy, Responsible Procurement Policy Statement and Third-Party Code of Conduct, among others.
+As the Code of Conduct covers a broad range of topics, Power uses the mandatory annual training session on its Code of Conduct to raise awareness and educate all officers and employees on key sustainability themes, with the training session also covering the application of the Corporation’s Respectful Workplace Policy, Global Anti-Bribery Policy, Cybersecurity Policy, Lobbying Policy, Corporate Sustainability Statement, Environmental Policy, Responsible Procurement Policy Statement and Third-Party Code of Conduct, among others.
 The online training course contains testing to demonstrate understanding of the Code of Conduct and the other policies of the Corporation.
 At the end of the training, all are required to certify their compliance with the Code of Conduct and key corporate policies.
-In 2023, all of the Corporation’s officers, directors and employees acknowledged compliance.
+In 2024, all of the Corporation’s officers, Directors and employees acknowledged compliance.

 For supplementary information on our corporate governance practices, please visit our sustainability microsite